 Regex Syntax

-* matches zero or more of the preceding element
+. matches any single character* matches zero or more of the preceding element

 + matches one or more of the preceding element